New York Lemon Law FAQ

 Yes, cars that are purchased and leased are both covered.

 Yes.
-They were added in 2004.
+Motorcycles were added in 2004.

 No. Problems can occur immediately, but if you are interested in opening a New York Lemon Law claim, you must follow proper procedures.
 That means making an appointment to have your car examined and repaired, and securing a repair invoice when you pick up your car.
 Make sure the invoice properly outlines all of the problems you disclosed to the service manager.

-We represent consumers with used cars under the Magnuson Moss Warranty Act.
-As mentioned earlier, this law, which provides the same cost-free representation as the NY Lemon Law, protects consumers with used cars who have repeated problems under an original or extended manufacturers warranty.
+We represent consumers with used cars under the Magnuson–Moss Warranty Act.
+As mentioned earlier, this law, which provides the same cost-free representation as the NY Lemon Law, protects consumers with used cars who have repeated problems under an original or extended manufacturer's warranty.

 Also, if a dealer misrepresents a car at the time of sale, lying about accident history or not disclosing lemon or salvage history, you may have rights under the New York Unfair Trade Practices Act.
-If this has happened to you, e-mail us as soon as possible and we will be happy to assist you.
+If this has happened to you, email us as soon as possible, and we will be happy to assist you.

 Ask away.
-Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day or feel free to e-mail us and we will be glad to get back to you as soon as possible.
+Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day or feel free to email us.
+We will be glad to get back to you as soon as possible.